Chemical Screening of Urine by Reagent Strip (Online CE Course)

 Level of Instruction: Basic

-Intended Audience: Medical laboratory science and medical laboratory technician students, clinical laboratory personnel, and other medical personnel who perform urine dipstick testing at the point-of-care.
+Intended Audience: Medical laboratory science and medical laboratory technician students and professionals, clinical laboratory personnel, and other medical personnel who perform urine dipstick testing at the point of care.

 Author Information: Leah Westover, MPH, MLS(ASCP) is the Director of Sales and Marketing for MediaLab, Inc. Previously, she was the Director of Education and Outreach as well as the Medical Laboratory Science Program Director at St. Christopher’s Hospital for Children in Philadelphia, Pennsylvania.
 Leah holds a Masters in Public Health from Thomas Jefferson University.